stephenslab/rss/docs/index.md

 ## [Functionalities](Functionalities)

-This page outlines functions and scripts associated with RSS methods and software.
+This page outlines functions and scripts associated with RSS methods.

 ## [Examples](Examples)

-This page lists examples (including input and output data) of using RSS methods and software.
+This page gives end-to-end examples of using RSS methods and software.

 ## [FAQ](FAQ)

-This page answers frequently ask questions about RSS methods and software.
+This page answers frequently ask questions (FAQs) about RSS methods and software.

 ## [News](News)

-This page reports progress updates on the development of RSS methods and software.
+This page lists progress updates related to RSS methods and software.